aptivator/aptivator/README.md

 For example, suppose an accounting software is constructed and is composed of general ledger, reporting, invoicing, user management, and authentication programs.
-The authentication, to pick one, can be further broken into login, logout, sign up, and forgot sub-applications.
+The authentication, to pick just one, can be further broken into login, logout, sign up, and forgot sub-applications.
 And, forgot component can be decomposed into forgot password and forgot username programs.
 In total, there may be tens of these smaller modules in the main software.
 Gluing the components hierarchically together into what becomes one focal program may be challenging.
 The challenge gets exacerbated when the woven components must be reusable, easily navigatable to in a live browser application, and stable as